-Is your water heater in need of replacing?
-Service Experts Heating & Air Conditioning is here with some signals to look for when deciding whether it’s time to buy a new water heating system.
+Is it time to replace your water heater?
+Service Experts Heating & Air Conditioning is here with some signals to look for when determining whether it’s time to buy a new water heating system.

-If your water heater receives routine maintenance, you can expect it to function around ten years, depending on the number of occupants in a home.
-When your water heater is 10 years, it’s probably time to seriously think about replacement, especially before a leak happens.
+If your water heater gets standard maintenance, you can expect it to last around ten years, depending on how many people live in the home.
+When your water heater is 10 years, it’s likely time to seriously consider replacement, especially before a leak occurs.

-If the water from your water heater (hot side pipes) is streaming out rusty, it might be a signal that your water heater is rusting on the inside.
+If the water from your water heater (hot side pipes) is coming out rusty, it might be a signal that your water heater is rusting on the inside.
 This could produce a leak, not to mention contaminated water.
-Ask an expert plumber to have them see if your water heater system is getting ready to give out.
+Ask an expert plumber to have them see if your water heater system is getting ready to fail on you.

-Thundering or banging sounds coming from your water heater can be a signal that residue has built up on the base of the tank.
-This means your water heater will be less efficient and will demand more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the additional time spent heating your water could cause more damage on your tank, leading to cracks or leaks.
+Thundering or banging sounds coming from your water heater can be a signal that residue has built up on the bottom of the tank.
+This means your equipment will be less efficient and will demand more gas or electricity to heat your water, resulting in higher water heating bills.
+It also means that the additional time spent heating your water could cause more damage on your tank, possibly generating cracks or leaks.

-If you discover water around your water heater tank, you might have a leak.
-Contact an expert plumber to come out and inspect your system and they can provide you a quote on a new water heater if necessary.
+If you discover water around your water heater tank, you may have a leak.
+Call an expert plumber to come out and inspect your system and they can provide you a quote on a new water heater if necessary.